Angelos1/conversations_glovo/README.md

 In order to achieve that we would instantiate the ```SparkSession``` in **conversations_etl.py** file in the Spark cluster by changing the ```.master('local')```   with ```.master(<spark_cluster_master_connection_URL>)```.

-## structure of the etl.py file
-Explain why such a big file and explain the #----- blocks that are for better readability

 ## Building and running the pipeline